cmpt732/yelp/README.md

 | `#args2: input_recommend` | input directory for our top-k recommendation |
 | `#args3: input_feature` | input directory for nlp feature scores |
 | `#args4: output` | output directory |

+**Folder directory: Recommendation**

+This folder contains the web server code that provides a web interface for users to search restaurants by the user id.
+The web page will show wordcloud pictures, feature scores, starts for the recommended restaurants.

+The server side is based on Spring Boot and Spring data rest to provide restful API.
+The front-end is using AngularJS to present one-page web app.

+** Configuration **

+/src/main/resources/applications.properties

+It defines the DB connection url, user id,password etc.

+**How to build and start the web**

+1.Go to Recommendation folder, run following command to build the app: mvn clean install

+It will automatically generate the 'db-create.sql' that help you create the database.
+By default,it uses mysql.
+You can use any mysql client to run the 'db-create.sql' to create the database and tables.

+It should also produce the jar file in 'recommendation/target/recommendation-0.0.1-SNAPSHOT.jar'

+2.Run following command start the web server:

+_java -jar <your 'yelp' checkout folder>/recommendation/target/recommendation-0.0.1-SNAPSHOT.jar_

+3.You can browse the website via url of 'http://localhost:8080/index.html'